open-contracting/deploy/docs/use/index.rst

 .. note::

    Is a service unavailable or unreachable?
 Are web/SSH requests consistently not responding or timing out?
-Please open a ticket in the CRM's `Internal <https://crm.open-contracting.org/projects/ocds/issues?set_filter=1&tracker_id=7>`__ tracker, and send a note to sysadmin@open-contracting.org and sysadmin@dogsbody.com with the web/SSH address that is unavailable.
+Open a ticket in the CRM's `Internal <https://crm.open-contracting.org/projects/ocds/issues?set_filter=1&tracker_id=7>`__ tracker, and send a note to sysadmin@open-contracting.org and sysadmin@dogsbody.com with the web/SSH address that is unavailable.

 .. note::